javed0211/BradyFramework/README.md

 | Reporting | Allure |
 | API framework| Playwright, RestSharp|

+**NOTE:** Similar framework can be created using selenium, however I chose playwright for its design and to overcome challenges faced in selenium

 - Tests are written generic to extract rates for any currency.
 Currency can be provided through specflow examples
 - code will capture current rate and any changes in exchange rate for configured time.
 Time can be changed from Tests.